senaite/senaite.core/src/senaite/core/tests/doctests/SampleDuplicate.rst

 Sample duplicate
 ----------------

-The `duplicate` workflow transition creates a sibling Sample directly (no add form).
+The `duplicate_sample` workflow transition creates a sibling Sample directly (no add form).
 The duplicate uses the regular Sample ID format (i.e. shares the same counter as plain samples), but is identifiable as a duplicate via the `IAnalysisRequestDuplicate`